Internal Funding Programs

-UNC Charlotte, through its Office of the Vice Chancellor for Research and Economic Development, sponsors an internal Faculty Research Grants (FRG) program designed to assist faculty in conducting well-defined, purposeful, new research or creative or scholarly activities.
+UNC Charlotte, through its Office of the Vice Chancellor for The Division of Research, sponsors an internal Faculty Research Grants (FRG) program designed to assist faculty in conducting well-defined, purposeful, new research or creative or scholarly activities.
 The program is divided into two categories: continuing faculty, and newly appointed assistant professors.

 The 18-month program allows each individual project to have a maximum budget of $8,000, including a stipend of up to $4,200.
 Faculty submitting joint proposals may request up to $16,000 ($8,000 per faculty member; maximum stipend of $8,400).

 Proposals must be uploaded electronically as a single PDF file to Niner Research, UNC Charlotte’s electronic research administration portal.
 See the FRG Guidelines for more information on Niner Research.
 Name your file in the following manner: Last name_first name.
 Joint proposals should use the last names of both faculty members.

 Proposals for the 2024-2025 program are due by 5:00 pm on Friday, November 3, 2023 (all applicants) or 5:00 pm on Friday, March 22, 2024 (new assistant professors enrolled in Proposal Development Workshop only*), but please read the FRG Guidelines carefully to note the details of the new Niner Research submission process.

 - FRG Application Forms 2024-2025

 - New Assistant Professor Workshop Series (Sign Up Here)

 For FRG final reports, please use the FRG Final Report Template.